VivianMonzon/Python_library-Checklist/checklist.md

 # command to run tests
 script: cd tests && pytest && cd ..
 ```
-- [ ] Add, commit and push this '.travis.yml' file to your Git Repositroy.
+- [ ] Add, commit and push this '.travis.yml' file to your Git Repository.
-Thereby and for every other pushed change, a Travis CI build should be triggered. ([Getting started with Travis CI](https://docs.travis-ci.com/user/getting-started/ "Travis CI Introduction"))
+Thereby, and for every other pushed change, a Travis CI build should be triggered ([Getting started with Travis CI](https://docs.travis-ci.com/user/getting-started/ "Travis CI Introduction")).